dmc1899/getdata-012-project/codeBook.md

 * test/subject_test.txt': Identifier of each subject for which the observations belong.

+An additional features_info.txt file is contained in this dataset which includes a detailed description of each of the variables.

 From the 561 variables in the unified dataset, only those variables which represent a measurement of the mean or standard devation for each measurement were extracted with the other variables being ignored.
 The number of columns representing the mean was 46 and the number of columns representing the standard deviation was 33, leaving a total number of 79.

 Two additional variables were included in the dataset, one for the subject and another for the activity that was performed.
 This created a dataset of 10299 observations of 81 variables.